kodai3/next-pages-path-gen/README.md

 # next-pages-path-gen

-automatically generate page path for Next.js.
+CLI to generate pages path for Next.js.

 ## Install